SQLite Commands

 If you want to find tables based on a specific pattern, you use the .table pattern command.
 The sqlite3 uses the LIKE operator for pattern matching.

-For example, the following statement returns the table that ends with the string es.
+For example, the following statement returns the table that ends with the string es:

-employees genres invoices media_types
+employees genres invoices media_typesCode language: Shell Session (shell)

-CREATE TABLE "albums"
+CREATE TABLE IF NOT EXISTS "albums"

 (